Welcome to PxP!

 Paths, Not Courses

-This isn’t a course — it’s a toolkit.
+This isn’t a standard course — it’s a playground and toolkit.

-- Jump In → No downloads, no setup-jump into basic Python
+- Jump In → No downloads, no setup: Jump In with interactive programming

-- Tools Overview → Editors, linters, and formatters, oh my!
+- Tools Overview → Editors, linters, and formatters, oh Py!

 Jump In